 What people do not know about these type of exercises is that there are two rules to follow:

 - Do not work all your muscles every day.
 Focus on different target muscles for each training sessions.

 - Allow days for your muscles to rejuvenate and heal.

-And for beginners, it is absolutely okay to stop when you are uncomfortable with a certain position.
-Do not try to force yourself to go at the pace of what you see on YouTube videos or other workout demonstrations.
+For beginners, it is absolutely okay to stop when you start feeling uncomfortable with a certain position or workout.
+Do not try to force yourself to go at the same pace that you saw on YouTube videos or other workout demonstrations.
 Those people are professionals in their trades.
 Also, swap out moves that are too difficult for your current condition with easier versions or even completely different exercise that are suitable for your needs.
 Here are some ideas: